John Creger is a professional player of:

 He's been writing music for many years, mostly as an individual endeavor.
 He currently plays with his two bands:

-(Mr. Creger refers to them as both being a wonderful group of musicians, and are some of the best of the best, musically and personally.)
+(Mr. Creger refers to the musicians in those groups as both being wonderful groups of musicians, and are some of the best of the best, musically and personally.)

 Editor’s note about Premiere Duo from The BashTM

 Premiere Band is on furlough due to Covid-19.
 However, Premiere Duo has formed from Premiere Band!
 Premiere Duo consists of Jeanette Creger, the keyboard player and John Creger, the bass player from Premiere Band.
-Both of us sing.
-We play a variety of styles including Motown, Classic Rock, today's hits, pop, blues and country, oldies, and a few jazz standards.
-We provide full PA and lights.
-We are veteran professional musicians ready to perform for you!
+Both of them sing.
+They play a variety of styles including Motown, Classic Rock, today's hits, pop, blues and country, oldies, and a few jazz standards.
+They provide full PA and lights, and are veteran professional musicians ready to perform for you!

 Thank you for considering PREMIERE DUO!